ElementsProject/elementsproject.org/source/sidechains/alpha/getting-started.md

 You'll notice some additional parameters, including `-tracksidechain` and `-blindtrust`, but also some RPC parameters specifying where it can find a "trustworthy" Bitcoin node.
-In this case, we're supply our own node, which we have compiled ourselves and know to be valid.
+In this case, we're supplying our own node, which we have compiled ourselves and know to be valid.

 When both clients complete their synchronization, you're now a fully functional Elements/Bitcoin pair on the `testnet3` network!
 Now's your chance to go grab